-My first day in marketing class, the teacher asked us what the purpose of nonprofit marketing was.
+My first day in marketing class, the teacher asked us to define the goals of nonprofit marketing.
 What popped out of my mouth was “changing public debate.”
 I realized that was the precise reason I was changing from being a nonprofit manager to a nonprofit communications consultant.

 Recently, I had another insight into what I bring to my work.
 I’ve always read masses of folktales from a lot of cultures.
 I also consume lots of news.
 These two types of stories have very different structures.
 The first type is fictional and is full of archetypes and magic.
 Often, these stories give a warning or hold out hope.